6.1 Code review

-When you collaborate with other people, you will probably each be working on a separate (though related) part of the project and then combine each parts when you are done.
-Combining your code could be through emailing each other R Scripts - and having one person combine everything - or something more formalized such as using Git, which we discuss in Chapter 23.
-However you decide to do this, it is important to use a process to review collaborator’s code to check for mistakes.
-This is a similar process to having a colleague read a paper draft before submitting it.
+When you collaborate with other people, you will probably each be working on a separate (though related) part of the project and then will combine each part when you are done.
+Combining your code could be through emailing each other R scripts - and having one person combine everything - or something more formalized such as using Git, which we discuss in Chapter 9.
+However you decide to do this, it is important to use a process to review your collaborator’s code (and have them review yours) to check for mistakes.5 This is a similar process to having a colleague read a paper draft before submitting it.

 Code review is a useful technique for reducing the number of mistakes as it is a check on the work before using the code for real.
 Code review generally involves having one person who writes the code send it to another person who checks the code for any potential mistakes or issues.
-This check involves ensuring that the code meets the specified style (this is discussed further in Section 21.1.1) and that there are no bugs.
-For the person having their code reviewed, having comments explaining the what and why of the code (discussed more in Section 21.2.1) will help the reviewer quickly go through the code.
-The code should also be relatively short, comprising of a specific R Script (or related scripts) and no more than a few hundred lines of code.
+This check involves ensuring that the code meets the specified style (this is discussed further in Section 6.1.1) and that there are no bugs (which are errors in the code).
+For the person having their code reviewed, having comments explaining the what and why of the code (discussed more in Section 6.2.1) will help the reviewer quickly go through the code.
+The code should also be relatively short, comprised of a specific R script (or related scripts) and no more than a few hundred lines of code.
 This is because as code gets more interrelated and complex, it is harder for someone unfamiliar with the code to understand it and see any issues.
 That means that a reviewer for long code is more likely to miss issues and take longer to review.
 Reviewing shorter code, even if that means reviewing more often, is often far more efficient for both the reviewer and reviewee and catches more issues.

-In cases where you have unit tests written for the code, these tests are an automated form of code review as they too check for mistakes.
-To save peoples time, you should avoid sending the code for review until it passes all unit tests.
-However, if you’re stuck and can’t get certain tests to pass, working with someone else to solve the problem is often faster than doing so yourself because then you have an outside perspective who may see something you lost.
+In cases where you have unit tests (which are discussed in Chapter 8) written for the code, these tests are an automated form of code review as they too check for mistakes.
+To save people’s time, you should avoid sending the code for review until it passes all unit tests.
+However, if you’re stuck and can’t get certain tests to pass, working with someone else to solve the problem is often faster than doing so yourself because then you have an outside perspective who may see something that you missed.

 When someone is reading a draft of your research paper, they are generally looking for whether it is correct (i.e. your methods are right, the lit review is thorough, etc.) and how well it flows.
 Code review is the same.
 While the primary goal is finding errors, an important aspect is to ensure that it is readable (i.e. proper spacing, how names are written) and consistent across everyone’s code in that group.
 More formally, ensuring that everyone’s code is readable and consistent is having people follow a style guideline.

 The important thing here is to be consistent.
 Consistency makes code much easier to read and helps make code written by multiple people more interchangeable.
-This book follows the tidyverse style guide which is one that many R programmers follow, but the exact style you chose is relatively unimportant (choosing more common styles helps when your code may be used by people out of your organization).
-Feel free to adopt an already made style guide, make any modifications to suit your preferences, or to create an entirely new one yourself.
+This book follows the tidyverse style guide, which is one that many R programmers follow, but the exact style you choose is relatively unimportant (choosing more common styles helps when your code may be used by people out of your organization).
+Feel free to adopt an already-made style guide, make any modifications to suit your preferences, or to create an entirely new one yourself.
 As long as people follow the same format, you’ll be able to spend more time on the code, and less time trying to understand it.

 One increasingly prominent method of using R for research is to do everything in an R Markdown file.
-This allows you to explain your approach - including context on why you did something - and each step you took in plain language in the text of the R Markdown file while still including the code directly in the file - and you can still include comments on that code in the code chunks.
-Whether you include the code in the output, or just the result of the code, depends on your audience and how far along you are in the project.
+This allows you to explain your approach - including context on why you did something - and each step you took in plain language in the text of the R Markdown file while still including the code directly in the file.
+Whether you include the code in the output (e.g. a PDF or Word Document), or just the result of the code (e.g. a graph or table), depends on your audience and how far along you are in the project.

 If this is for a presentation to update collaborators, for example, it is useful to include the code as they may notice an issue or give advice based on the code.
 Including code can also teach your audience something new (I’ve certainly learned a lot by watching people present using code I wasn’t familiar with).
 If the document is for an audience unfamiliar with R (or programming more generally), or where time to present is limited, you probably won’t want to include code.

-Whether you do work in an R Script or in an R Markdown file is up to you.
+Whether you do your work in an R script or in an R Markdown file is up to you.
 If you intend to write up a report anyway, having everything written up in the R Markdown file as you write your code can save you time as you’re merging the code and the writing process.
-However, this loses some nice features in R such as unit tests, which we discussed in detail in Chapter 22.
+However, this loses some nice features in R such as unit tests, which we will discuss in detail in Chapter 8.
 It also depends on how complex your project is.
-If you have code that is hundreds of lines long and spans multiple R Scripts, putting it all into a single R Markdown file is unfeasible.
-In this case it’d be better to run the code in the R Script and use the R Markdown file just to present results.
+If you have code that is hundreds of lines long and spans multiple R scripts, putting it all into a single R Markdown file is unfeasible.
+In this case it’d be better to run the code in the R scripts and use the R Markdown file just to present results.

 I recently worked on a follow-up paper to one I had done a year ago.
 For some reason, past me decided to name some functions based on the authors of a paper that created that particular method, and didn’t leave comments explaining what the code did or why.
 Past me caused a lot of problems for current me.
 Please comment your code!↩︎